-Many women report much higher levels of self-confidence and happiness following breast augmentation from a B to D cup.
-This procedure is ideal for women that have lost breast volume or lift due to weight loss or pregnancy as well as women that have always had a B cup.
-Our team of experts understand that breast augmentation can be a big step.
+Many women report much higher levels of self-confidence and happiness following a breast augmentation, whether it be from an A cup to B cup, an A cup to C cup, or a B to D cup.
+Whatever the increase in cup size, this procedure is ideal for women that have lost breast volume or lift due to weight loss or pregnancy as well as women that have always had smaller breasts.
+Our team of experts at The Plastic Surgery Center in Shreveport understand that breast augmentation can be a big step.
 We offer consultations with our board-certified plastic surgeon so you can be ready to make the best decision to meet your goals.

 What is the Typical Recovery Time for Breast Augmentation B to D?

 Breast augmentation surgery recovery lasts an average of 6 weeks, with many women reporting they feel perfectly fine after one week.
 After your breast augmentation, you will feel sleepy and sore and will need someone to drive you home.
 You’ll have gauze wrapped around your breasts and Dr. Wall may prescribe medication for pain or antibiotics to prevent infection.
 After the first week, many patients experience a decrease in swelling and discomfort and are able to return to light activities.
 To ensure the best results, it’s important to let Dr. Wall test your recovery and clear you for more strenuous activities.

 Will I Lose Sensitivity in My Nipples After Breast Augmentation?